-&lt;sup>5 R. Berkson interview with Charlotte Rude, RWPRPD director, 8/29/16.
+5 R. Berkson interview with Charlotte Rude, RWPRPD director, 8/29/16.

-District spent \$30,000 in FY08-09 for new kitchen venting to meet safety codes.
-Apparently the building suffered no damage in past earthquakes.
-The building has no air conditioning, but does have a heating system that has been maintained by a contractor.
-Lights were recently replaced.
+District spent \$30,000 in FY08-09 for new kitchen venting to meet safety codes.6 Apparently the building suffered no damage in past earthquakes.7 The building has no air conditioning, but does have a heating system that has been maintained by a contractor.
+Some of the ceiling lights need to be replaced.8

 Needed improvement indicated in the 2010 MSR include improving accessibility of the restrooms and ventilation for the janitor's closet, fireproofing or replacing the curtains on the stage, resurfacing and painting of stall lines in the parking lot, and purchasing a sound (microphone and speaker) system.
 These improvements have not been made.
+The City of San Pablo staff briefly toured the facility in January 2017 and found the building to be structurally sound, restrooms in good shape, the interior including the kitchen needs rehabilitation, some ADA compliance improvements are needed, and the parking lot needs attention and may not provide an adequate number of parking spaces.
+The City staff also noted that further inspection would be needed to determine the improvements needed for specific uses, e.g., equipment and kitchen improvements needed to operate a culinary training facility.